sortsofecon/starter-hugo-academic2/content/post/INOMICS/index.md

 categories:
   - Article
 ---
-On 28th July, I submitted a short article to INOMICS, discussing about my musings on doing a second master or predoc RA versus applying to a PhD straight away.
-This is a question puzzled me a lot when I was a master's student.
-In this article, I summarized two common PhD application paths usually with funding opportunities in the EU and attempted to draw some insights from my personal experience and observations.
-Editor Sean McClung and Managing Director Christopher Nash provided helpful feedback on improving the quality of the article.
-After some edits, I am pleased to report that it was released on 29th August.
+On July 28th, I submitted a short article to INOMICS, discussing my musings on pursuing a second master's degree or a pre-doctoral research assistantship versus applying directly to a PhD program.
+This question puzzled me a lot when I was a master’s student.
+In this article, I summarized two common paths for PhD applications, usually with funding opportunities in the EU, and attempted to draw insights from my personal experience and observations.
+Editor Sean McClung and Managing Director Christopher Nash provided helpful feedback to improve the quality of the article.
+After some edits, I am pleased to report that it was released on August 29th.

 > Due to COVID-19, PhD applicants over the past two years have had quite difficult application periods.
 It seems common now for students to apply to a range of universities and not be accepted to any of them.
 In fact, even without this exogenous pandemic factor, admission to economics PhD programs has been becoming increasingly difficult as a result of the excess supply of PhD applicants.
 >